 Step 2 – make sure your values are reflected in everything you do online and offline:

 – Your thoughts, actions, words

 – What you share online and offline – for example, I constantly share health and workout tips I have learned in person (when asked) and in blogs and posts online.

 – Any profiles, bios, content posts, and website – for example; if family is one of your values, post pictures and videos of family interactions.
 Showcase organizations you belong to and contribute to that reflect your values.

 – Your conversations – look for commonality of values and share stories that demonstrate your commitment to those values.
 Storytelling is a critical differentiator of successful advisors.

 Demonstrating understanding of others’ values:

 This is really about the questions you ask and the communication process you choose.
-I recently read a great article in the weekend addition of the WSJ (2/28 – 3/1) called “Three Questions to help set your financial priorities”.
-It was targeted to consumers, but they are very powerful questions that you can ask to uncover client values.
+I recently read a great article in the weekend edition of the WSJ (2/28 – 3/1) called “Three Questions to help set your financial priorities”.
+It was targeted at consumers, but they are very powerful questions that you can ask to uncover client values.